Constitutional Amendment 25

 It’s a long amendment because it is meant to cover any contingency but I’d hate to think how political the congressional maneuvering and manipulation could get if the amendment has simply stipulated that Congress could decide.
 To get an idea just look at the situation in Massachusetts where the (Democratic) legislature made a law that the governor (a Republican at the time) could not appoint a successor if one of their Senate seats (both held by Democrats) became vacant.
 Now with the death of Senator Kennedy they want to override that law because they have a Democratic governor again.

-5 replies on “Constitutional Amendment 25”
+5 responses to “Constitutional Amendment 25”

 I think that just goes to show that no matter how well you plan and prescribe – in the moment of crisis there is always room for doubt, error, and initiative to play their parts.